 - Clean, dry dishtowel or cleaning rag

-- Pour water in the bowl: Measure about 1/2 cup of water into the bowl.
+- Measure the water: Measure about 1/2 cup of water into a measuring cup or bowl.

-- Squeeze the lemon: Slice the lemon in half and squeeze the juice into the water.
+- Add the lemon: Slice the lemon in half and squeeze the juice into the water.
 Drop the lemon halves into the bowl.

 - Microwave for 3 minutes: Place the bowl in the microwave.
 Microwave on high power for 3 minutes so the liquid comes to a boil.

 - Let stand for 5 minutes: Do not open the microwave door; the steam trapped inside will help loosen food gunk.
 Let stand for 5 minutes.

-- Wipe the microwave clean: Open the door and carefully remove the bowl with the lemons.
+- Clean the microwave: Open the door and carefully remove the bowl with the lemons.
 If your microwave has a turntable, lift it out and wipe it clean.
 Wipe the inside of the microwave clean starting with the ceiling and the sides.
-Finish with the floor, sweeping any crumbs into your hand.
-Don't forget the door!

-- Clean stubborn spots: If you come across stubborn spots that won't easily wipe away, dip the corner of your dishtowel in the lemon-water and scrub until the spot comes away.
+- Scrub the stubborn spots: If you come across stubborn spots that won't easily wipe away, dip the corner of your dishtowel in the lemon-water and scrub until the spot comes away.